TimSnaith/OnePoint-API-Documentation/Message.md

 Name | Description
 ---- | -----------
 Number | The number that was looked up
 Carrier | The name of the carrier.
-This can be any valid string or the work `Unknown` Message | A status message which vary depending on the success of the lookup and the carrier involved.
+This can be any valid string or the word `Unknown` Message | A status message which varies depending on the success of the lookup and the carrier involved.
 Reachable | A boolean value indicating whether the number is reachable.
 Status | A string indicating the result of the lookup.
 Either `Success` or `Failure` NumberType | A string indicating the type of number - `Mobile`, `Landline` or `Unknown`